rangsimanketkaew/rangsimanketkaew.github.io/_pages/about.md

 improvement of open-source software using cloud-based and full stack technology.

-I am currently a member of [LightChEC](https://www.lightchec.uzh.ch/en.html) and [NCCR Catalysis](https://www.nccr-catalysis.ch/) advised by Prof. Sandra Luber.
+I am currently a member of [LightChEC](https://www.lightchec.uzh.ch/en.html) and [NCCR Catalysis](https://www.nccr-catalysis.ch/) under the supervision of Prof. Sandra Luber.